hamidahoderinwale/astro_site/src/pages/posts/iwantafrenchsalon.md

 Arguably because of you're adorably unwrinkled brain, this form of play counts as some kind of learning, and the fact and way you play with someone makes it a form of socialism.
 Academic socialism.

 Someone asked about a subject I couldn’t get into and I said art history.
 I thought back to elementary school trips where I would lose attention staring at the canvasses in front of me, inattentive.
 Painted works mean at least a little more to me now The process of creating something beautiful is really fun.
 Sensory satisfaction of a paint-filled brush on paper, textured strokes, a cohesive image to look at when it’s all done.
 But to appreciate something I didn’t make, I tap into my limited experience, a narrative I make of their experience.

-The history behind their piece: German romanticism is an extension of this.
+What's the story behind the piece.
+German romantic works are an extension of this.
 Fétichisme of trauma by arbitrarily making the object form into an almost sensual experience.

-It takes brain power; unnatural?
+To do this, it takes brain power; unnatural?
 But I do it anyways, I do it more, and I want to.
 It goes beyond trying to be the type of person to appreciate it, or at least I hope it will.

 Continuing on the mathematics thread.
 I think about June Huh - field's medallist who was angsty and edgy and rose to mathematical excellence by credentials standards (at the very least).